“How do I know if my son’s gaming habits are too much or harmful?”

 Sadly it is not just the threat of developing an addiction to gaming that is the problem.
 As the article outlines, studies now show a shrinking of gray matter areas which is where we do our processing in people with internet/gaming addiction.
 This can affect all sorts of things including a persons ability to organise their thoughts and themselves, to plan, to prioritise.
 More worrying was the possibility that this phenomenon can impact our empathy and compassion.

 I am deeply concerned about any further delays in the growth of the pre frontal cortex or the mature adult brain!
-I am now hearing of bright boys failing university at an increased rate of up to 20% and less boys enrolling and I am very suspicious that gaming addictions may in many cases play a role in many boys’ disengagement from school and university.
+I am very suspicious that gaming addictions may in many cases plays a role in many boys’ disengagement from school and university.

 Friendship skills require real friends

 Another area of concern for adolescents is emotional and social maturity.
 Those teen years 14-18 are an incredibly important time to develop friendships and a healthy sense of belonging.